San Benito Drug Possession Lawyer

 Possession of illegal drugs or medical drugs without a valid prescription can lead to some harsh criminal consequences in Texas.
 If you or someone you know has been accused of or charged with illegal drug possession, it is crucial that you seek qualified legal help.

 At Gustavo D. Elizondo, III Attorney at Law, you can bring your case to a former Cameron County prosecutor who has a thorough understanding of Texas law and criminal justice procedure.
-As your advocate, our firm will do everything possible to help you avoid a conviction or to reduce the charges or sentencing in any case of illegal drug possession.
+As your advocate, our firm will do everything possible to help you avoid a conviction or to reduce the charges or sentencing in any case of illegal drug possession in Texas.

-Facing a drug possession charge?
+Facing a drug possession charge in Texas?
 Talk to our San Benito drug possession lawyer during a free, initial consultation about your case.

 Drug Possession Laws & Penalties in Texas